temporalio/documentation/docs/tctl-v1/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::success Temporal CLI is now available!
+:::success Temporal CLI is now available

-The new [Temporal CLI](/cli) is available for use.
+The public preview of [Temporal CLI](/cli) is now available.

-tctl v1.17 can still be used with Temporal Server version 1.20 and is expected to be compatible with Temporal Server version 1.21.
+We encourage you to begin using it and to provide feedback.

-tctl is expected to be fully deprecated by Temporal Server version 1.22
+After we release Temporal CLI v1, we will deprecate tctl.

 :::

 :::note

-This documentation reflects tctl version 1.17
+This documentation reflects tctl version 1.17.

 :::